Scaffolding Parts: 11 Different Components Of Scaffolding

 1. Main Transoms: Positioned next to the standards, main transoms hold the standards in place and support the boards that form the working platform.

-2. Intermediate Transoms: Placed between main transoms, these provide additional support for the boards, preventing deflection and ensuring a stable working surface.
+2. Intermediate Transoms: Placed between main transoms, these provide additional board support, preventing deflection and ensuring a stable working surface.

 Proper installation and spacing of transoms are crucial for the scaffold’s safety and effectiveness.
-They must be securely fixed to the ledgers and standards, typically using right-angle or putlog couplers, to maintain the scaffold’s structural integrity.
+To maintain the scaffold’s structural integrity, they must be securely fixed to the ledgers and standards, typically using right-angle or putlog couplers.

-Understanding the function and correct placement of transoms is essential for anyone involved in scaffolding assembly or inspection, as they are integral to the scaffold’s overall stability and safety.
+Understanding transoms’ function and correct placement is essential for anyone involved in scaffolding assembly or inspection, as they are integral to the scaffold’s overall stability and safety.

 Scaffolding Components